 Before pursuing one of the best driving irons for high handicappers, perhaps take a quick look at the guide for hybrids.
 They are supposed to be easier to hit, but if, like me, you'd prefer a driving iron, I've listed the best, most forgiving utility irons below.

-Best Driving Irons for High Handicappers
+Best Driving Irons for High Handicappers for 2023

 - Cleveland Golf Launcher UHX Utility (Best value for money utility iron)